d-we/tools/README.md

 ## Brightness
 #### Functionality
-Changes screen brightness.
-I wrote this because the Linux kernel does not support setting the brightness of O-LED screen out-of-the-box hence I bind shortcuts to this script.
+Increases or decreases display brightness.
+I wrote this because the Linux kernel does not support setting the brightness of OLED displays out-of-the-box hence I bind shortcuts to this script.

 #### Example
 - Bind "monitor screen brightness increase"-key to `brightness +`